claestom/workshopemergent24/README.md

   4) Copy the External IP shown in the column for store-front
   5) Paste the IP into your browser and visit your store page

+### Throubleshooting

+"Code is not recognized as an internal or external command":https://stackoverflow.com/questions/46638944/code-is-not-recognized-as-an-internal-or-external-command